JakeStanger/Discord-Bot/README.md

 # Discord-Bot
 A bot for Discord written in Java.
 Can play sounds and perform several tasks.

-Archived as while it still works, it's just a worse FredBoat.
+Archived as while it still works (probably), it's just a worse FredBoat.
 Go use that instead.